nus-cs2103-AY1718S1/addressbook-level2/doc/LearningOutcomes.md

 * The current code does not handle the situation where the user deletes the storage file while the AddressBook program is running.
 Use exceptions to handle that situation.

+##### [Yunpeng](https://yunpengn.github.io/) has attempted this LO on September 3rd, 2017.
+However, no exception occurs when the storage is deleted at runtime.
+Thus, Yunpeng decided to discontinue on this LO.

 ------------------------------------------------------------------------------------------------------